CreaturePhil/stevo/README.md

 });
 ```

-Save this file and then go back to the command line and type this:
+Save this file and then go back to the command line and type this to start up the server:

 ```
-# Start up the server!
 $ node app.js
 ```